-Measurement of Girth and Length of goats for taking linear body measurement the animal was kept in standing position preferable in a Travis if available using a helper.
+Measurement of chest Girth and Length of goats for taking linear body measurement the animal was kept in standing position preferable in a Travis if available using a helper.
 Procedure recommended by Lush (1930) were adopted for taking length and heart girth of the goats.
 All measurements were taken three times and the average of these three was taken as representing the requisite dimension.
 Determination of the Daily Quantity of Feeds Supplied to the goats for this observation at least three consecutive days were taken for each of the goat owned by the farmers, quantity of all feeds viz. , roughages and concentrates supplied during the day were ascertained either by actual weighing using spring balance or other volumetric measures of known capacity which was determined previously on the basis of three day observations average quantities of feeds supplied to individual goat was estimated

-Estimation of daily milk yield for this observation for each goats in milk were taken by measuring the value of milk obtained animal wise at each milking for at least three days.
-Average of these was worked out to know the milk yields of each animals.
+Estimation of daily milk yield for this observation for each goat in milk was taken by measuring the value of milk obtained animal wise at each milking for at least three days.
+Average of these was worked out to know the milk yields of each animal.

 Estimation of live - weight of the goat

-for this purpose the animal wise observations on the length and heart girth taken earlier were utilized.
+For estimation of body weight, the animal wise observations on the length and chest girth taken earlier were utilized.
 The live weight of the goat was estimated using the following formula:

 W=L.G.2300×2.2